martinpoljak/linux-ec2/README.md

 Issues
 ------

-Currently it's intended for `x86-64` machines only because I haven't been able to get the `i686` build run.
-This kernel also doesn't run on some older availability zones of some regions (specially for example on `us-east-1a`) for microinstances.
-This issue is known to Amazon, but reasons aren't clear.
-Simply use some newer availability zone or download older image from:
+This kernel might not run on some older availability zones of some regions (specially for example on `us-east-1a`) at microinstances.
+This issue is known to Amazon, but reasons aren't clear and difficulties varies a lot.
+Simply use some newer availability zone in case of necessity or download an older image from:

     http://s3.amazonaws.com/archlinux-ec2/arch-linux-64bit-ebs-20110415-minimal-ext4-bash.img.xz
     http://s3.amazonaws.com/archlinux-ec2/arch-linux-64bit-ebs-20110415-standard-ext4-zsh.img.xz

 ...unpack it, upload it to [S3][6] and register it as your own private AMI.
 Be warn, they are small for download but 8 GB big unpacked.

-**If anyone know how to configure the i686 kernel to work on EC2, write me and I will release it to all AWS regions.
-Thank You.**

 Contributing